salik1992/tv-tools/README.md

   when the list/grid scrolls
 - Looping for List
 - Automated movement for List
-- Dynamically changing number of data elements in List/Grid
 - EPG - electronic program guide

 ## Test App